Computer history - 2001

 Development versions of OpenOffice.org were released for Linux and Windows with a macOS X version that works with X-11.

-The first iSCSI storage device was introduced for use with the Windows NT, 2000, and Linux operating systems in 2001 by IBM.
+In 2001, IBM introduced the first iSCSI storage device for use with the Windows NT, 2000, and Linux operating systems.

 The Kylin operating system was invented for use by the Chinese military.